magneticio/vamp.io/content/documentation/api/v9.9.9/api-blueprints.md

 * `PUT`
 * `/api/v1/blueprints/{blueprint_name}`
 * The request body should contain at least a [minimum blueprint resource](/documentation/api/v9.9.9/api-blueprints/#blueprint-resource) in the specified `content-type` (default JSON).
+The name field must match the `blueprint_name` specified in the request path.
 * Optional headers:

 | Request parameters     | options           | default          | description      |